dhis2/wow-backend/guides/testing/speed_up_running_local_integration_test.md

 | 7       | for App to come up              |
 | 49      | total, before test execution    |

-# Cut start-up time in half
+# Option 1 - Cut start-up time in half
 As applying the migrations seems to cause most of the start-up time, we can avoid these by generating a new base schema after the migrations have already been applied.
 This optional setup allows running a Postgres integration test in half this time (`~25 seconds`).
 To do this we need:
 1. a new base schema, generated from: